When and How to Cut the Ties of Bad Family Relationships

 No matter how strained, intolerable, and/or abusive the relationship is, it's a difficult decision to make.
 Asking yourself the questions below can help.

 - Who else is affected by this relationship?
-Sometimes, breaking ties with one person means you could have the entire family upset with you, or that one aunt.
-Be prepared and know that not everyone will understand your decisions.
-It's important to manage other family relationships and evaluate the effects on others as well, but you are not responsible for everyone's feelings.Don't hesitate to cut ties if the only reason you are keeping contact is for other family members’ comfort.
-Group enabling is sad but common.
+Sometimes, breaking ties with one person means you could have the entire family upset with you.
+Remember, other family members have likely contributed to the abusive person's tactics as well.
+They may not be prepared to face that- you are disrupting family patterns.
+Be prepared and know that not everyone will understand your decision.
+It's important to find a way to manage other family relationships and evaluate the effects on others as well, but you are not responsible for everyone's feelings.Don't hesitate to cut ties if the only reason you are keeping contact is to please the "family" or someone else in the family.
+Group enabling is sad but common within families.

 - Consider the kids.
-Explain in age appropriate language to your kids why they may not see their grandma or aunt for a while.
+If you have children, explain in age appropriate language to your kids why they may not see their grandma or aunt for a while.
 Kids tend to get caught in the middle— some family members use them as pawn so be as honest as you can with them, considering they often know more than they let on.

 - How do they feel about you?
 The best indication of how another person perceived us is how we feel when we’re in their presence— more specifically, how we feel about ourselves in their presence.
 I know that I feel small, invisible, and out of control when around a certain family member.
 I realize that’s how they likely view me, either on a conscious or subconscious level.
 Ideally, family should be based on unconditional love.
 If you're not feeling the love, then what are you feeling?
 Sometimes it's helpful to ask yourself when was the last time you felt loved by that person, without strings attached.
 If you feel awful when that person is around, it's probably triggered by their ugly feelings about you.
 Picking up on subtle cues may help you realize the truth of that relationship.
 In other words, the feeling may be mutual, they just may show it in passive aggressive ways.
 Keeping that in mind, remember that it's not your fault they feel this way.

 - Are there any boundaries?
 One thing many families have in common is a lack of boundaries: People say what they want, do what they want, and respect is nowhere in sight.
 That can work for some.
 However, its unhealthy to equate a lack of boundaries with unconditional love.
 Specialists agree that for children, having boundaries gives a sense of being loved, and childhood is where some of the mayhem started between family members.
-If you're still undecided about cutting off the relationship, setting boundaries now can show you where you stand.
-Although, it is more difficult to set boundaries with family than with any other people because patterns are ingrained.
+If you're still undecided about cutting off the relationship, setting healthy boundaries now can show you where you stand.
+Although, it is more difficult to set boundaries with family than with any other people because patterns are ingrained for generations sometimes.
 As a child, you quickly realize adults set not only the rules, but the boundaries (or lack of) as well.
-We were often taught unhealthy boundaries from the people we need them wit.
-When the child becomes an adult, they are able to set their own boundaries and may not well-received by others in the family.
+We were often taught unhealthy boundaries from the people we needed them with.
+When the child becomes an adult, they are able to set their own boundaries.

 - How close are you?
-(Literally and figuratively.)
-If the person you have problems with lives far away or you don't see them often, you can endure it easier and carry on with life as usual.
-A quick visit with the negativity and drama — maybe two holidays a year— might be manageable.
-But if the strained relationship is with a close family member, then they usually mean more to us and therefore, the hurt takes a bigger toll.
-In this case, keeping in touch (even through emails) may not be worth the hurt and pain.
-It is more difficult, of course, to break close family ties, but those can be the ones that damage us the most.
+Often, moving away symbolizes a new life away from our family.
+It can ease tension by being located cities or states away!
+If the person you have problems with lives far away or you don't see them often, you can tolerate them only periodically and carry on with life as usual.
+A quick visit with the negativity and drama — maybe two holidays each year— might be manageable.
+If it causes too much pain and drama, keeping in touch (even through emails) may not be worth the hurt and pain.

 - Is resolution possible?
-If the answer is no, then it may be time to move on.
-Sometimes the answer is no right now, but can change later down the road.
+Some families refuse to speak about issues at all.
+Perhaps the same issues come up repeatedly then possible resolution may be a big, fat NO. Sometimes the answer is "no" right now, but can change later down the road.
 Don't bother hashing out major issues between the person and yourself— you've probably tried this in the past and walked away with a big heaping serving of that person's denial, hostility, and self-preservation.
-As children, we are powerless against family members because we're too young to have a voice or coherently understand and express our feelings.
-Sometimes that pattern follows us to adulthood.
+As children, we are powerless against family members because we're too young to have a voice or shamed and guilted if we express ourselves or our needs.
+Sometimes that pattern follows us into adulthood.
 Remember, any decision can be temporary.
 If the ties are cut right now, they may be mended later.
 Cutting ties isn't always an open and close, final case.

 Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.— Brene Brown